plotly/plotly.js/CUSTOM_BUNDLE.md

 Note: For CI, it's faster to do `git clone --depth 1` to only get one commit.

-Note: You can always switch to another version with:
+Note: If you've already cloned plotly.js, then could switch to another version with:
 ```sh
 git fetch
 git checkout <version>